St. Hilary Church – A Top Bay Area Hike

 The Preserve is just 15 miles from San Francisco.

-It’s just over one mile, and easy enough for the whole family to walk, which makes it a top Bay Area hike.
+It’s a simple hike, just over one mile, and easy enough for the whole family to walk, which makes it a top Bay Area hike.

 If you’re looking for a bigger hike in Marin County, then don’t miss the Dipsea Trail Loop.
 It’s amazing!